Skip to content Skip to sidebar Skip to footer

 The historic Tripunithura Utsavam is celebrated in the royal town of Tripunithura, once the seat of the Kochi royal family.
 This festival showcases traditional temple rituals, elephant processions, and classical performances.

-The town’s historic connection with the Kochi royal family adds to the regal atmosphere, making it one of the most culturally rich Kerala temple festivals.
+The town’s historic connection with the Kochi royal family adds to the regal atmosphere, making it one of the most culturally rich temples in Kerala festivals.

-When Is the Best Time to Experience Kerala Temple Festivals?
+When Is the Best Time to Experience Temple in Kerala Festivals?

 Most Kerala temple festivals occur between February and May, although some celebrations continue throughout the year.
 For travellers hoping to experience multiple festivals, planning a visit during the spring months offers the best chance to witness several major events.